 E.2 Validator Selection

-By default there is no validator attached to (associated with) a contest problem in PC2.
+By default, there is no validator attached to (associated with) a contest problem in PC2.
 Validators can be attached to a problem by the Contest Administrator by using the Output Validator tab on the Edit Problem dialog.
 This displays the Validator Configuration screen, shown below.
 When the Contest Administrator configures a problem to use a validator, then when a judge (automated or human) executes a team program the specified validator will automatically be invoked as soon as the team program completes execution.

 The Contest Administrator can choose one of three options for attaching an output validator to a contest problem: the simple “built-in PC2 Validator”; an implementation of the more robust “CLICS Validator”; or a custom (user-supplied) validator.